webda2l/symfony-docs/scheduler.rst

 Installation
 ------------

-In applications using :ref:`Symfony Flex <symfony-flex>`, run this command to install the scheduler component:
+Run this command to install the scheduler component:

 .. code-block:: terminal